padrinobook/padrinobook/README.md

 - [@nesquena](http://twitter.com/#!/nesquena "@nesquena"): Your tweets are encouraging my to keep up with this work and recommended this book for the community
+- [@WaYdotNET](http://twitter.com/#!/WaYdotNET "@WaYdotNET"): Make me aware of emacs and created first pull-request for this project

 ## License ##